Prepare for the Accuplacer Test

 - Please follow and make sure you understand the directions given before each test.

 - This is an adaptive test.
 Questions are chosen on the basis of your answers to previous questions.
 You must answer every question.
 You cannot omit questions or come back to an answer.
 You may change your answer on a particular question, but you must do so before continuing on to the next question.
 If you do not, the answer is accepted and you cannot return to the question.
-The Proctor is not permitted to help you with any test questions.
-However, if you need anything else during the test, please inform the Proctor.

 - If you do not know the answer to a question, try to eliminate one or more of the choices and pick one of the remaining choices.